Install ToolHive

 winget install stacklok.thv

-Open a new terminal window after installation to ensure the thv
+Open a new terminal window after installation to ensure the thv command is

 available.